Janissha-15/ML/README.md

     institution: SSN College of Engineering

   note: >
-    This repository is intended for academic submission and learning purposes only.
+    This repository is maintained for academic learning and coursework submission purposes only.